legends2k/blog/content/note/arch_config.md

 * Noto TTFs

 {{< highlight basic >}}
-yay -S --needed ttf-dejavu  ttf-symbola noto-fonts
+yay -S --needed ttf-dejavu  ttf-symbola quivira noto-fonts noto-fonts-emoji
 {{< /highlight >}}

-[Quivira][] wasn’t in the Arch repos; installed manually by copying into `${HOME}/.local/share/fonts`.
+Fonts can be installed manually by copying into `${HOME}/.local/share/fonts`.

-Noto has excellent coverage across languages.
+Noto has excellent coverage across languages.  [`noto-fonts-emoji` is the Emacs-recommended font for Emojis][emacs-noto-emoji]; xfce4-terminal shows them too 🤗.
 With these my missing-glyph agonies were gone.

 ## Tamil